-If the performance of the rental real estate market in Winston-Salem is anything like last year, 2020 should be great for investors.
+If the performance of the rental real estate market in Winston-Salem is anything like 2019, 2020 could be great for investors.

 The Triad of Winston-Salem and Greensboro was the 4th-best market for rent increases, according to the Triad Business Journal.
 The region’s dynamic economy, growing population and job market, and strong demand from tenants are just a few of the factors driving the rental property market in Winston-Salem.